Updated: October 17, 2020

 2. Fluval Plant Spectrum 3.0 LED – Premium Growth for Medium Depth

 The Fluval Plant 3.0 is, in my observation, rivaling the Finnex Planted+ 24/7 in terms of performance.

-I’ve not personally owned this fixture but I have a very close friend of mine who runs it on 2 of his tanks.
+I own these LED lighting fixtures personally but I also have a very close friend of mine who runs it on 2 of his display tanks.